Make your spring cleaning green with these 7 nontoxic, eco-friendly brands

 Blueland

-The simple “Why didn’t I think of that?” beauty of Blueland’s trio of stylish, squeaky clean cleaners—which are tablet- and powder-based “just add water” formulas—is what won the company the Shark Tank seal of approval in 2019.
+The simple “Why didn’t I think of that?” beauty of Blueland’s trio of stylish, squeaky-clean cleaners—which are tablet- and powder-based “just add water” formulas—is what won the company the Shark Tank seal of approval in 2019.
 Today, Blueland’s expanded range of cleaners includes dishwashers and laundry tabs housed in tin containers and powdered soap, dispensed from a reusable silicone shaker.

 Grove Collaborative

-This membership-based D2C marketplace sells a myriad of smart, sustainable items for your home (and person) and has a commitment to be 100% plastic-free by 2025.
-The company’s in-house label, Grove Co., features a suite of stellar cleaning solutions, along with specialized tools, like scrubby, plant-based sponges made gently abrasive with walnut shells and wool dryer balls that will put you off non-biodegradable, chemical-ladened dryer sheets once and for all.
+This membership-based DTC marketplace sells a myriad of smart, sustainable items for your home (and person) and has a commitment to be 100% plastic-free by 2025.
+The company’s in-house label, Grove Co., features a suite of stellar cleaning solutions, along with specialized tools, such as scrubby, plant-based sponges made gently abrasive with walnut shells and wool dryer balls that will put you off nonbiodegradable, chemical-ladened dryer sheets once and for all.
 Tip: Grove membership is free, but when you place your first order, the company defaults to a monthly recurring shipment model.
 You can always customize your orders, pause any month, or simply opt out of auto-shipments entirely.

 ThreeMain

-The slim turquoise aluminum bottles that make up ThreeMain’s three-piece, affordable starter kit are unassuming, but pack a punch.
-I’ve grown dependent on the liquid dish soap, which smells fresh and familiar, but is more potent and efficient than that famous blue soap I swore by.
+The slim turquoise aluminum bottles that make up ThreeMain’s three-piece, affordable starter kit are unassuming but pack a punch.
+I’ve grown dependent on the liquid dish soap, which smells fresh and familiar but is more potent and efficient than that famous blue soap I swore by.
 (It also claims to be super skin-friendly, thanks to the addition of hyaluronic acid.)
-Both the bathroom and multi-surface cleaners are powdered by hydrogen peroxide, a natural disinfectant that kills microorganisms without the help of toxic additives.
+Both the bathroom and multisurface cleaners are powdered by hydrogen peroxide, a natural disinfectant that kills microorganisms without the help of toxic additives.

 Aunt Fannies